Newborn Session Guide

 Why is it so important to schedule in the first two weeks?

-After the first two weeks, it’s almost impossible to get baby into that deep sleep that came so easily in their first few days.
+After the first two weeks, it’s almost impossible to get baby into that deep sleep that came so easily in their first few days and weeks.
 So it’s unlikely that we’ll be able to get them into any of the more sleepy newborn poses.
-After that two week window, baby is more alert, and tends to stay awake longer.

 What Can You Do To Help?

+Most of the images that I will be trying to capture work best if the baby is in a deep sleep.
+To encourage this, you could try a bath time, interacting with the little one an hour or two before your session to ensure he/she is is good and sleepy for the session.
 Please arrive at your session with baby in a button/zipper-down sleeper and loose diaper to avoid any lines on baby skin .
 Try to avoid the sleepers you have to pull over their heads.
 As this allows for a smoother transition.
+I also tell my parents to lotion the baby up to help with the dry skin.

 We’ll also be more than happy to take as many breaks as needed to help him/her re-fuel.
 It’s tough work being a model!